 Finding a cure for childhood brain tumours

-One in three children who die of cancer are killed by a brain tumour.
-September is Childhood Cancer Awareness Month and we are working with families affected by this devastating disease to highlight how together we can increase awareness and get closer to a cure.
+One in three children who die of cancer is killed by a brain tumour.
+September is Childhood Cancer Awareness Month and we are working with families affected by this disease to highlight how together we can get closer to a cure.

 Your donation today will help fund the fight, supporting research to help us find kinder treatments and cures for children with brain tumours.
 Keep reading to find out more about the work your money will support.